andrewcooke/ParserCombinator.jl/README.md

 In addition, typically, each matcher has some associated types that store state (the matchers themselves describe only the *static* grammar; the state describes the associated state during matching and backtracking).
-Two states
-- `CLEAN` and `DIRTY` - and used globally to indicate that a matcher is uncalled, or has exhausted all matches, respectively.
+Two states, `CLEAN` and `DIRTY`, are used globally to indicate that a matcher is uncalled, or has exhausted all matches, respectively.

 Methods are then associated with combinations of matchers and state.
 Transitions between these methods implement a state machine.